 - Local/State competitions: Check with your local MESA office about the procedure for submitting the design brief to local/state competitions. - National Competition.
-For teams advancing to the national competition, the design brief must be submitted via e-mail to Arizona MESA on or before 4:00 pm in your local time zone, on June 4, 2021 (subject to change).
+For teams advancing to the national competition, the design brief must be sent via e-mail to MESA USA before 4:00 pm in your local time zone, on June 2, 2023 (subject to change).
 Briefs should be submitted by a student team member.
+Students should copy their teacher and NEDC Rules committee state representative.
 The briefs will be judged and scored prior to the National Competition.
 Late submissions will be assessed a 10-point deduction.
-No submissions will be accepted after June 7, 2021 (subject to change). - Design briefs MUST be submitted in Portable Document Format (.PDF).
-Teams shall ensure the submitted final brief can be read using Adobe Reader (10.0 or newer) and that it matches your original document.
-A PDF version of the completed design brief template must be e-mailed to: Arizona MESA, Head Judge at azmesa@email.arizona.edu.
-Check the MESA USA national website at mesausa.org for further information.
+NO EXCEPTIONS.
+No submissions will be accepted after June 5, 2023 (subject to change). - Design briefs MUST be submitted in Portable Document Format (.PDF).
+Teams shall ensure the submitted final brief can be opened using Adobe Reader (10.0 or newer) on a laptop/desktop/mobile device and that it matches your original document.
+A PDF version of the completed design brief must be e-mailed to: MESA USA at mesanedc@gmail.com.
+Check the MESA USA national website at https://nedc.mesausa.org/ for further information.
 Reports submitted in a format other than PDF will be assessed at 10-point penalty.
-No exceptions. - Please note that the host and Head Judge are not responsible for any internet service delays or misdirected submissions.
-It is the responsibility of the student team members to ensure that the brief is delivered successfully in the proper format and proper size prior to the deadline.
-Therefore, submission of materials in advance of the above-listed deadline is strongly recommended.
+No exceptions. - Please note that MESA is not responsible for any internet service delays, misdirected submissions, or other technical difficulties.
+It is the responsibility of the student team members to ensure that the brief is delivered successfully in the proper format and proper size by the deadline.
+Therefore, submission of materials well in advance of the above-listed deadline is strongly recommended.